damonkohler/sl4a/docs/FAQ.md

 Yes, mostly.
 You can invoke arbitrary intents and there are also plans to support broadcast receiver scripts.
 That is, you could write an app that consumes photos and shows up in the list of apps when the user presses Share in the Camera app.

 It is not currently possible to write a script that will exit with a result (e.g. another Android activity starts your activity for result).
-See [issue 239](https://code.google.com/p/android-scripting/issues/detail?id=239).

 ### Is this a complete API bridge, or are there restrictions? ###